arktypeio/arktype/CONTRIBUTING.md

 ## License

 By contributing your code to the arktypeio/arktype GitHub repository, you agree to license your contribution under the MIT license.

-### Attribution note

-At Redo, we're huge fans of [material-ui](https://mui.com/).
-In addition to depending on them for many of our React components, we borrowed parts of this contributing guide from their repo.